anttikissa/xstream/README.md

-## STREAM
+## streams.js

-A JS library for easy dataflow programming.
+Streams, flows, sources, sinks, nodes, whatever.
+Figure out a good name.

 What's a stream?

 1. A stream has a value
-2. A stream can notify you whenever that value changes
+2. A stream can notify you whenever its value is updated

-From these two properties we can derive a multitude of applications.
+From these two properties we can derive a multitude of interesting applications.

 Let's take a look at the API: